-The NOAA Marine Debris Program Awards Funding to 10 New Projects to Remove Marine Debris
+The NOAA Marine Debris Program Awards Funding to 6 New Projects to Remove Marine Debris

-After a highly competitive review process, the NOAA Marine Debris Program is proud to announce the 10 recipients of our 2021 removal awards, totaling approximately $1.8 million of funding toward marine debris removal efforts.
+After a highly competitive review process, the NOAA Marine Debris Program is proud to announce the 6 recipients of our 2022 Marine Debris Removal awards, totaling nearly $2 million in federal funding for marine debris removal efforts in the United States, Mexico, and the U.S.-Mexico and U.S.-Canada border areas.
 Although prevention is essential in stopping marine debris at its source, removing marine debris is also necessary to address all the debris that is already in the environment.
-The NOAA Marine Debris Program offers an annual nationwide competitive funding opportunity to support projects that focus on community-based marine debris removal.
-These awards continue the Marine Debris Program’s commitment to develop impactful, community-driven, and cost-effective projects that benefit coastal habitats, waterways, wildlife, and surrounding communities.
+The projects awarded under this nationwide competitive funding opportunity continue the NOAA Marine Debris Program’s commitment to develop impactful, community-driven, and cost-effective projects that benefit coastal habitats, waterways, wildlife, and surrounding communities.

-The 2021 funded projects are:
+The 2022 funded projects are:

 Awarded Removal Projects - Archives